vindasna/GeoLab/README.md

 * Neigborhood${format2} : found in ./Atlas/*.zip.
 * Centroids${format2} : found in ./Atlas/*.zip.
 * ${nbThreads} : number of threads to use for OpenMP.

+## Usage example on other atlas

+If yout atlas is in .tck/.trk format you'll need to create a ".minf" file for each of the ".tck/.trk" files in your atlas.
+You can use the createMinf command as in the example ###Usage example on ESBA atlas